RMI/steel-guidance/technical_specification.md

 This document contains the necessary technical foundation for a steel data model extension to the [Pathfinder Network,](https://wbcsd.github.io/data-exchange-protocol/v2/#pathfinder-network) developed by [RMI.](https://rmi.org/) For full documentation of the Pathfinder Network, refer to the link above.

-The goal of this document is to enable the interoperable exchange of steel Product Carbon Footprints, in accordance with the RMI Steel Emissions Reporting Guidance, across conforming host systems.
+The goal of this document is to enable the interoperable exchange of steel Product Carbon Footprints, in accordance with the RMI's [Steel Emissions Reporting Guidance](https://github.com/RMI/steel-guidance/blob/main/RMI%20Horizon%20Zero%20Steel%20Guidance.pdf), across conforming host systems.

 ## 2. Terminology

-For a full list of terminology, please refer to the [terminology](https://wbcsd.github.io/data-exchange-protocol/v2/#terminology) section of the Pathfinder techical specification.
+For a full list of terminology, please refer to the [Terminology](https://wbcsd.github.io/data-exchange-protocol/v2/#terminology) section of the Pathfinder techical specification.

 #### Abatement Technology
   A qualitative label of the techology used to reduce emissions in the steel supply chain.
-For more information please refer to the [Abatement Technology] section of RMI's [Steel Emissions Reporting Guidance](https://github.com/RMI/steel-guidance/blob/main/RMI%20Horizon%20Zero%20Steel%20Guidance.pdf)
+For more information please refer to the [Abatement Technology] section of RMI's [Steel Emissions Reporting Guidance.](https://github.com/RMI/steel-guidance/blob/main/RMI%20Horizon%20Zero%20Steel%20Guidance.pdf)

+#### Credits
+  Avoided emissions outside the fixed systems boundary.
+Credits are required to be seperately reported from the total emissions intensity.
+#### Process Names
+  Discrete processes used in the production of steel.
+E.g. hot rolling, briquetting, casting.
+For more information see Sec 2.2 Fixed Boundary of RMI's [Steel Emissions Reporting Guidance.](https://github.com/RMI/steel-guidance/blob/main/RMI%20Horizon%20Zero%20Steel%20Guidance.pdf)

+#### Process Steps
+  A grouping of Process Names along with their total emissions intensity, recycled content, exports, credits, and other related meta-data.
+See [4.6.
+Data Type ProcessSteps]

 #### Process Groups

-#### Process Steps

-#### Process Names

-#### Credits
+  A grouping of Process Steps along with company information.
+See [4.4.
+Data Type ProcessGroups]

 ## 3. Conformance